 The Registration Committee may approve, reject or approve subject to conditions and restrictions each application for registration.
 All applicants will be notified of a decision.

 In circumstances where the Registration Committee rejects an application or approves it subject to conditions, it will advise each applicant of its decision with reason.
 All rejected applications may be appealed to the Registration Appeals Committee.

 Please note that the above pathways generally lead to membership only.
-In order to obtain a Public Accounting License, which would be required to issue financial statements or reports as an engagement partner for services defined under the Public Accountants Act (Nova Scotia) will require a separate certification process.
-Refer to Public Accounting Certification process.
+To obtain a Public Accounting License, which would be required to issue financial statements or reports as an engagement partner for services defined under the Chartered Professional Accountants Act (Nova Scotia) will require a separate licence.
+Refer to the Public Accounting Licensing Requirements.